 Merchandise: Our traditional jerseys and t-shirts may be purchased during pre-registration or at rider check-in.
 Over the years, our Wildflower T-shirts have won many design awards.
 View our jersey options and merchandise prices.
 Also available onsite: our traditional water bottles, bags, maps, socks, and more!

 Zero Waste: In 2010, we started partnering with Waste Management to make the Chico Wildflower the first Zero-Waste Century Ride.
 But even before that, we've been on the leading edge of reducing waste by providing riders with a souvenir water bottle that allowed us to avoid the waste created by using over 10,000 single use drink cups at rest stops.
 We also switched from a paper map to an artistic, reusable map rendering on a cotton cloth bandana.
-And for the first time, this year our dinnerware will be 100% recyclable!
-We encourage your support of our Zero Waste goal by doing the following:
+Continuing since last year, this year our dinnerware will be 100% compostable We encourage your support of our Zero Waste goal by doing the following:

 - Use the labeled garbage cans to properly sort waste (recyclables, compost and waste)

 - Use your bottle instead of paper cups on the ride (cups are also available on the course)

 - Use your bandana map if you have familiarity with the course (detailed paper route-sheets are also available at rider check-in)

 Rider photos: PhotoCrazy.com will be back this year taking photos of Wildflower riders.
 Look for the camera-man parked by the side of the road on Honey Run, remember to smile (even if you see small planets and stars orbiting around your head from lack of oxygen) and note the time your photo was taken.
 This will help you find (and purchase) your photo online.
 Click here for more information.

 Pre-Ride Dinner: Check back for an update on our new Saturday pre-ride dinner!